zer0cache/matic-docs/docs/develop/wallets/slashauth.md

 };
 ```

-## 7. Tying it all together
+## Tying it all together

-A simple way to see this all work together is updating your app's entry point to display this information.
+A simple way to see this all work together is updating your application entry point to display this information.

 ```typescript
 import { useSlashAuth } from '@slashauth/slashauth-react';